 BU’s flexible online Paralegal Studies Certificate Program gives students living anywhere access to expert hands-on training from a university renowned for academic excellence.
 Whether students have prior legal experience or are transitioning into the field, the program’s instructors and curriculum provide learners with distinct benefits and the professional know-how that today’s employers seek.

-College Choice ranks our program as one of the Top 10 online paralegal certificate programs in the United States, and Value Colleges ranks it as a Top 5 program for its focus on professional development and academic excellence.
+Value Colleges ranks it as a Top 5 program for its focus on professional development and academic excellence.

 Request a Brochure